 A-Frame houses, designed in the early 1900’s based on the ‘new’ arts and craft movement became a popular structure in the 60’s and 70’s and are loved for their sleek looks and dramatic character, even till this day.

 Though they are ideal for regions that experience cold climatic conditions, A-frame homes are dream vacation homes that people love to stay in at resorts and getaway vacation retreats.

-However, these houses can also built by home-owners who desire a modest sized residence that offers a contemporary minimalist style of living in a suburban or country setting.
+However, these houses can also be built by homeowners who desire a modestly sized residence that offers a contemporary minimalist style of living in a suburban or country setting.